- June 26, 2018

 Can you imagine a day when your smartphone can test whether you are too impaired to drive?
 The day may soon come.
 According to a recent Wired article, there are mobile apps being developed that can test you to determine your level of mental and physical impairment related to factors such as drinking, smoking marijuana and, potentially, even fatigue.
+In cases of accidents or legal issues, consulting a distracted driving lawyer may be essential.

 One of the apps currently in development is called Druid.
 To test your level of impairment, the app asks you questions several times when you are sober.
 Then, you can take the same test when you have consumed alcohol or taken drugs.
 It provides you with a score compared to your score when sober.
 This can give the driver a better idea of whether it is safe to get behind the wheel or whether they should call Uber.